Yongle Emperor: Death and legacy

-For Chinese historians in the following centuries, the Yongle Emperor represented the ideal ruler—an energetic and capable general who led China to power, while also being a Confucian and a restorer of traditional institutions.
-They credited him with unifying northern and southern China, but also criticized his violent overthrow of his predecessor and the subsequent purges.
+Chinese historians in the following centuries saw the Yongle Emperor as the ideal ruler—an energetic and capable general, a Confucian, and a restorer of traditional institutions.
+They credited him with unifying northern and southern China, but criticized the violence during and after his rise to power.
 His high spending on foreign expansion and domestic projects, particularly the relocation of the capital, was met with sharp disapproval even during his lifetime.
-Late Ming historians, however, justified the negative effects of his rule as necessary for building a powerful empire.
-They also strongly condemned the Yongle Emperror's interventions in education, as his promotion of neo-Confucian orthodoxy led to a decline in scholarship and intellectual development.
+Late Ming historians justified the negative effects of his rule as necessary for building a powerful empire.
+They also strongly condemned the Yongle Emperor's interventions in education, as his promotion of neo-Confucian orthodoxy led to a decline in scholarship and intellectual development.

 Modern historians such as Chan Hok-lam and Wang Yuan-kang argue that the Yongle Emperor's desire for a unified China and domination over the world ultimately led to decisions that proved problematic in the long run.
-They believe that abandoning the outer defense line north of the Great Wall was a strategic mistake, making the country more vulnerable to attacks.
-Additionally, the economic downturn at the time made it difficult to support large military operations, while the strict control over trade with the Mongols only worsened relations between the two.
-The invasion of Đại Việt was also a mistake, as the Ming defeat weakened the empire's reputation in Southeast Asia.
+They argue that the withdrawal of Ming forces from the outer defensive line north of the Great Wall was a strategic mistake, making the country more vulnerable to attack.
+Additionally, the economic strain of the Yongle era made it difficult to support large military operations.
+The strict control over trade with the Mongols only worsened relations between the two.
+The Ming defeat in Đại Việt also weakened the empire's reputation in Southeast Asia.